Dallas IAQ Green Building Clearance Testing for the 804.2 Ordinance

 - How far along the construction is as far as the punch list is concerned.
 This is IMPORTANT because if you only have half the electrical working, no HVAC, the place is swarming with subcontractors then performing the test may be impossible

 - Who will be onsite as certain kinds of work (sanding, drilling, etc. ) can either interfere with the results or impede the ability to assess the indoor air quality.
-It would be unfortunate to have to be charged twice because some of the above was overlooked.
+It would be unfortunate to be charged twice because some of the above was overlooked.
+See below for more tips.

 TIPS TO PASSING THE DALLAS GREEN BUILDING CLEARANCE: